Antero Resources Corporation [AR] – How low can NYSE:AR go? A return to Fundamental Analysis

 Shifting the focus to workforce efficiency, Antero Resources Corporation [AR] earns $7,211,550 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 7.77 and its Total Asset Turnover is 0.25.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.89 and its Current Ratio is 0.89.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 0.75, which indicates that it is 10.97% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 28.10.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 0.92, which indicates that it is 18.95% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 30.92.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Antero Resources Corporation [AR] a Reliable Buy?